Menus for Articles

 Adjustable-rate mortgages (ARM)s have an interest rate that can change during the life of the loan, with the possibility of both increases and decreases to the interest rate and the amount of the monthly mortgage payment.

-Interest rates on adjustable rate mortgages generally remain fixed during an initial period, after which rates adjust periodically.typically, annually, semi-annually, or monthly according to an index and a margin, each of which is specified in the related mortgage note.
+Interest rates on adjustable-rate mortgages generally remain fixed during an initial period, after which rates adjust periodically. typically, annually, semi-annually, or monthly according to an index and a margin, each of which is specified in the related mortgage note.
+If a mortgage note needs to be passed on, for monetary reasons, companies such as Amerinote Xchange can buy them from the owner.
 Rates are typically capped in terms of the size of the rate adjustment at the first change date (initial cap) and/or subsequent change dates (periodic cap) and the maximum rate over the life of the loan (life-of-loan cap).

 The interest rate for an ARM is tied to a financial index.
 When comparing adjustable rate mortgages that have different indices, you may wish to consider how that index has performed over an